-- Figure 6.
+Fig. 7.
 The tropical atmosphere and ocean response to NH cooling.
 A. Anomalies in zonal mean, annual mean atmospheric and shallow ocean circulation in response NH cooling.
 Top panel shows anomalies in Hadley circulation; middle panel shows changes in zonal component of near-surface winds, showing strengthening of easterly winds in the NH and weakening in the SH; bottom panel shows resulting shallow ocean circulation anomalies.
-The anomalous atmospheric and ocean circulations both act to transport heat into the NH (thick arrows).
+The anomalous atmospheric and ocean circulations both act to transport heat into the NH (red arrows).
 Contours indicate stream function anomalies.
 B. ITCZ shifts in response to cooling of one hemisphere in idealized climate model simulations.
 The black line shows a large ITCZ shift toward the warmer hemisphere in an uncoupled "slab" ocean simulation.
-The purple line shows a much smaller ITCZ shift in response to the same perturbation in a coupled simulation; the - circulation shown in panel A. Note that the cooling perturbation and ITCZ responses in this simulation are not meant to resemble those during a Heinrich stadial, only to demonstrate the role of the ocean in reducing the likelihood of extreme ITCZ shifts.
+The purple line shows a much smaller ITCZ shift in response to the same perturbation in a coupled simulation; the smaller response is primarily due to heat transport associated with the anomalous tropical ocean circulation shown in panel A. Note that the cooling perturbation and ITCZ responses in this simulation are not meant to resemble those during a Heinrich stadial, only to demonstrate the role of the ocean in reducing the likelihood of extreme ITCZ shifts.
 Adapted from Green and Marshall (2017).
+(For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)